 Can I split a CSA Share?

 Yes.
 However, we do not split your share up for you.
-You will be required to split your share with your partner(s) after you pick it up.
-No exceptions!
+You will be required to split your share with your partner(s) after you pick it up, so you’ll need to bring spare bags to do that.
 One suggestion.
 If you are thinking of purchasing a full share and splitting it with one other person, we suggest you buy a partial share instead.
 The big reason is dividing 9 items up between two people is a hassle, especially if items are delicate or bagged.
 We take great care to get your vegetables to you in good condition, and we have some horror stories from watching share members split up shares, especially if they are in a hurry.